 The image and text sections can easily be duplicated in case you need more than one of those items on your form.
 Simply hover with your cursor over the respective tab your want to copy for the Duplicate icon to appear:

 You can always turn off any sections you do not need by clicking into it and then toggling it off.

 At the bottom of each section you can always set the top margin for that specific section:

 Give your image section a name in order to define its specific purpose on the form (i.e. Logo, Flyer, Signature, etc.), especially if you are working with more than one image file.

-As long as this option is toggled ON, the respective image section will remain visible on the web page following a guest submitting their form response (i.e. 'Confirm' or 'Decline').
+As long as this option is toggled ON, the respective image and text section will remain visible on the web page following a guest submitting their form response (i.e. 'Confirm' or 'Decline').
 It will also still show up once the form has closed.

 Upload your image (JPG, PNG, GIF) by clicking into the square and selecting the picture from your files.
 The maximum file size is 5MB.
 Please be aware that the form width is 318 px so any larger images will be displayed and resized to that width automatically.